Frequently Asked Questions

 7. Wellings Capital receives your funds and deploys the funds to carefully vetted investments.

-9. You will receive a detailed investment update for your Fund each quarter and intermittent updates between quarters when there is relevant data to report.
+9. You will receive a detailed investment update for your fund each quarter and intermittent updates between quarters when there is relevant data to report.

-• As an investor, you will own a membership interest in a Wellings Capital Fund.
-Through this structure, investors have direct ownership in the individual properties in the Fund, giving investors access to tax benefits.
-For full details on this structure, please register and read through the Limited Partnership Agreement.
+• The current Wellings Capital funds are set up as Limited Partnerships.
+As an investor, you will own a membership interest in a Wellings Capital fund.
+Through this structure, investors have direct fractional ownership in the individual properties in the fund, giving investors access to tax benefits.

 • This is one of the most important questions every prospective investor should be asking.
 The biggest determinant of success of each investment we make is the quality of the operator.
 For this reason, we take the operator vetting process extremely seriously and we only work with those that have lengthy and proven track records of success in the specific asset type of the investment.
-We make sure to meet with the key principals and their teams several times, including visits to their offices and properties.
-We are happy to share detailed track records and bios of our approved operators, as well as our stringent operator due diligence process.

 • The Wellings Growth Fund II is a closed-end fund that generally does not offer liquidity to investors.
 However, we do allow for investors to seek out a third-party sale of their investment.
 There is no guarantee that investors will be able to find a suitable third-party.